MicrosoftEdge/WebView2Feedback/specs/DisableCrashReporting.md

   /// at all, despite whether `ProcessFailed` event is raised.
 For times, that there are multiple
   /// processes failed, multiple minidump files could be generated.
 Thus `FailureReportFolderPath`
   /// could contain old minidump files that are not associated with a specific `ProcessFailed` event.
-  /// For the best experience, please use `ProcessFailed` event along with the SystemFile watcher.
   /// `FailureReportFolderPath` remains the same for the lifetime of the environment.
   // MSOWNERS: xiaqu@microsoft.com
   [propget] HRESULT FailureReportFolderPath([out, retval] LPWSTR* value);